aranasaurus/android-demo-server/README.md

 Visit '/set/<query>' in a browser with the server running to set the query that will be used to query the Google Image Search when '/' is accessed.

+Visit '/clear' to reset the query back to the default.

 Accessing '/' from the [client app](http://github.com/thatryana/android-demo-client/) will allow the user to tap on an image to view some of its json data in a Native TableView.